 Digital Human Library Foundation is a not-for-profit organization creating connections-based learning opportunities for K-12 teachers and students through a variety Social Innovation Projects informed by Research.

 Our FREE Social Innovation Projects are designed to help teachers explore the theme of social innovation in the classroom.
-Our projects teach students the value of a learning network while supporting the development of global competencies/ transferrable skills, new digital literacies and leadership skills.
+Our projects teach students the value of a learning network, while supporting the development of global competencies/ transferrable skills, new digital literacies, digital citizenship and leadership skills.

 This post is also available in: French